thatblindgeye/thatblindgeye/README.md

 <br>

 Beyond my personal goal of learning about (and helping others better understand) accessibility, I also work for Red Hat on their [Patternfly](https://www.patternfly.org/v4/) team, and am a maintainer for the [The Odin Project](https://www.theodinproject.com/).

 ---

-### Future Plans...

-- Expand my back-end knowledge to evolve from strictly front-end work.
-- Continue making contributions to The Odin Project, and look for other open source contribution opportunities.
-- Checkoff some of the personal project ideas on my to-do list, including a D&D character builder for homebrew settings.

----